Skip to main content

 At the end of October, conflict escalated in Myanmar, leading to an acute humanitarian crisis.
 Thousands of people were displaced, and many healthcare facilities ceased to function following attacks and evacuations.
 Despite insecurity and restrictions on access, our teams delivered assistance to displaced people in northern Shan and Rakhine states through mobile clinics, and when forced to suspend direct activities, through community health workers and teleconsultations.

-Meanwhile, in Ethiopia, MSF worked to address the immense medical and nutritional needs and support people affected by conflict in Amhara region.
-As the war in Ukraine showed no sign of abating, we focused on ambulance services and providing treatment for both physical and mental trauma, including surgery, physiotherapy and mental health consultations.
+Meanwhile, in Ethiopia, MSF worked to address the immense medical and nutritional needs, and to support people affected by conflict in Amhara region.
+As the war in Ukraine showed no sign of abating, we focused on ambulance services and providing treatment for both physical and mental trauma, including surgery, physiotherapy, and mental health consultations.

 Providing care amid chronic violence